maanya268/Resume-Project/README.md

 # Resume-Project
-This repo contains the resume project designed using only html and css
+This repo contains the resume project designed using html, css and javascript